 SEMPHN provides POLAR GP free for general practices of all sizes within the SEMPHN catchment.

-We provide software support for issues, updates, requests, training and advice, and documentation.
+We provide software support for POLAR GP issues, updates, advice, requests, onsite and remote training, and documentation.

 POLAR GP enables you to allow or restrict access to specific reports.
 For example, as an administrator you may prefer all staff to have access to the Summary report but restrict access to the Summary Business report to yourself and the business owner.